posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    look funny and wrong: `f(req.Context(), req)`.
    This is the point where `req` of type `*http.Request` becomes the context manager.

-2. If `http.Request` becomes the context, manager, updating the context becomes tedious and ugly:
+2. If `http.Request` becomes the context manager, updating the context becomes tedious and ugly:

    ```go